gruns/gitauthors/README.md

   3. Collate a list of the repository's authors and their commits.
   4. Output a nicely formatted summary of the repository's authors and their commits.
-  5. Clean up and delete the temporary directory.
+  5. Clean up after itself and delete the temporary directory.

 Example: